-To comply with regulations regarding PHS/NIH-funded research, when Mayo Clinic carries out the PHS/NIH-funded research through a subrecipient (e.g., subcontractors, or consortium members), Mayo will take reasonable steps to ensure that any subrecipient investigator complies with federal regulations by:
+To comply with regulations regarding PHS/NIH-funded research, when Mayo Clinic carries out the PHS/ NIH-funded research through a subrecipient (e.g., subcontractors, or consortium members), Mayo will take reasonable steps to ensure that any subrecipient investigator complies with federal regulations by:

 - 1. Incorporating as part of a written agreement with the subrecipient terms that establish whether the Financial Conflicts of Interest policy of Mayo Clinic or that of the subrecipient will apply to the subrecipient's investigators. - a.
 If the subrecipient's investigators must comply with the subrecipient's Financial Conflicts of Interest policy, the subrecipient shall certify as part of the agreement referenced above that its policy complies with federal regulations.
 If the subrecipient cannot provide such certification, the agreement shall state that subrecipient investigators are subject to the Financial Conflicts of Interest policy of Mayo Clinic for disclosing significant financial interests that are directly related to the subrecipient's work as part of the award; - b.
-Additionally, if the subrecipient's investigators must comply with the subrecipient's Financial Conflicts of Interest policy, the agreement referenced above shall specify 30 days as the time period in which the subrecipient must report all identified Financial Conflicts of Interest to Mayo Clinic.; - c.
-Alternatively, if the subrecipient's investigators must comply with Mayo Clinic's Financial Conflicts of Interest policy, the agreement referenced above shall require the subrecipient to submit all investigator disclosures of significant financial interests to Mayo Clinic within 30 days. - 2.
+Additionally, if the subrecipient's investigators must comply with the subrecipient's Financial Conflicts of Interest policy, the agreement referenced above shall specify the time period in which the subrecipient must report all identified Financial Conflicts of Interest to Mayo Clinic to ensure the Mayo Clinic's requirement to report identified FCOIs to the NIH within the FCOI reporting requirements of the regulation.; - c.
+Alternatively, if the subrecipient's investigators must comply with Mayo Clinic's Financial Conflicts of Interest policy, the agreement referenced above shall require the subrecipient to submit all investigator disclosures of significant financial interests to Mayo Clinic within The time periods required by the regulation. - 2.
 Mayo Clinic will provide FCOI reports to the PHS/NIH Awarding Component regarding all Financial Conflicts of Interest of all subrecipient investigators prior to the expenditure of funds and within 60 days of any subsequently identified FCOI. - 3.
 If a Financial Conflict of Interest is identified for a subrecipient investigator who must comply with Mayo Clinic's Conflict of Interest Policy, Mayo Clinic will monitor compliance with the required management plan on an ongoing basis until completion of the PHS/NIH-funded research project.